escapedcat/Learn-Redux-Starter-Files/20/README.md

 ```
 I removed the _imports_ from `reduxstagram.js`.

 `Uncaught ReferenceError: applyMiddleware is not defined` Hm, I guess that's progress.
 Yep, I did not import that from _Redux_.
-So Let's:
+So let's:
 ```
 import { createStore, compose, applyMiddleware } from 'redux';
 ```

 #### Excursion into the wilderness of JavaScript updates
-So because I just installed teh latest version of `redux-saga` (^0.10.5) and not 0.8.0 like Joel did I now get:
+So because I just installed the _"latest"_ version of `redux-saga` (^0.10.5) and not 0.8.0 like Joel did I now get:
 ```
 Uncaught Error: You passed a function to the Saga middleware.
 You are likely trying to start a        Saga by directly passing it to the middleware.
 This is no longer possible starting from 0.10.0.
 To run a Saga, you must do it dynamically AFTER mounting the middleware into the store.
         Example: